-The Authority's current estimated projection of its contribution for Authority fiscal year 2015 is \$49.9 million, and the Authority's tentative budget for its contribution for Authority fiscal year 2016 is \$52.6 million.
+The Authority's budgeted contribution for Authority fiscal year 2016 is \$52.6 million.
 The Authority's contributions to SERS are predominantly Operating Expenses of the Authority and, as such, are predominantly paid from the Maintenance and Operations Account.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE 2015B BONDS - Flow of Funds."
-For additional information, please see "APPENDIX A - "Financial Statements - Note 12 - Contributions to State Employees' Retirement System."
+See "SECURITY AND SOURCES OF PAYMENT FOR THE 2016B BONDS - Flow of Funds."
+For additional information, please see APPENDIX A - "FINANCIAL STATEMENTS - Note 12 - Contributions to State Employees' Retirement System."